veritas-toolkit/assessment-tool/doc/user_guide.md

 To view project list, you should select **Menu > Projects**.

 * The dashboard displays a list of **all** projects by default, sorted by last updated date.
+And you can filter all the projects through the business scenario in the upper right corner.
 * To view projects you create, click **Created by me**.
+* In the **Archived** tab, you can see all the archived projects that you are a member of.
 * In the **keyword** field, you can search the projects you want.
 * Below you can view the project by selecting the **page number**, and the **total** number of projects has also been displayed.

 **Create Project**

 1. Click the menu **Projects**, and then in your dashboard, click the **Create project** button.
-This opens the **New assessment project** dialog.
+This opens the **Create project** dialog.
+2. There are two ways to create project on the **Create project** dialog:
+   * **Create new project**

-2. On the **New assessment project** dialog, you should provide the following information:
+      you should provide the following information:

       * The name of your project in the **Project Name** field.
       * The **Project Description** field enables you to enter a description for your project's dashboard, which helps others understand what your project is about.
-    * Select the **Business Scenario** which contains credit scoring & customer marketing.
+      * Select the **Business Scenario** which contains base classification, base regression, credit score, customer marketing & predictive underwriting.
-    * In the **Questionnaire Template** field, using one of the available template.
+      * In the **Questionnaire Template** field, using an available template for the selected business scenario.
+      * Select the **Assess Principle** from the FEAT principles.
+Note that generic is required.
       * Select the owner of the project, User or group can be chosen in this **Owner** field.
+   * **Create from existing project**
+     * Search and select a existing project (including archived projects) name that you want to create from in the **Existing project**.

+         Business scenario, questionnaire, and selected principles to assess will be copied.
+Note that you can only copy questionnaire from existing project under the same business scenario, and the questionnaire copied is the latest version of the project.

+     * The project name, project description and owner can be edited as you need.
 3. Click **Create** button.

 #### Project main page